 6: Challenge the interviewee with a question only they could answer

 This is where we ask them to imagine themselves in a certain situation, and how they would handle it.
 While everyone can answer the question, each person will answer from a very specific viewpoint.
-We’re asking each person to think about how they would handle a fictional situation in their personal location (e.g., “your office,” “your school,” “your home”) and with people they personally know (e.g., “your mom,” “your spouse,” “your kids”).
+In this style of questioning, we’re asking each person to think about how they would handle a fictional situation and with people they personally know (e.g., “your mom,” “your spouse,” “your kids”).
 Examples of this include:

 - How Do You Explain Virtualization to Your Mom?

-7: The question in itself should solicit a laugh
+7: The question in itself should elicit a laugh

-If creative enough, the question itself will solicit a laugh.
+The best questions are the ones that are silly enough that the mere asking of them will elicit a laugh.
 Watch the first few seconds of these videos and you’ll see we get the ball rolling with a few laughs on just the question itself.

 8: Shoot when your audience is loose